flowplayer/api-docs/source/includes/_analytics.md

 players | List containing plays per player sorted with the player with highest number of plays first.

-## List workspaces on Organization
+## List Workspaces on Organization

 This endpoint returns workspaces having the most plays or displays on a Organization during a specified period of time.